benstadlbauer/expring/README.md

+# Abandoned!
+I decided to use another backend framework for my application.
+I'm doing some research right now and I will put a new repository on github soon.
 # Expring
 This is the beginning of a web-application based on [Spring](https://spring.io/).
 I have had this idea for a long time and after some local console-based applications I decided to make this a web-application.
 This way I can access